 \item Using Observation~\ref{ob:reduction}, our lower bound for MAB in the CL model also gives a lower bound for MAB in the batched model (Corollary~\ref{cor:lb}), which is comparable to the previous best lower bound~\cite{GHRZ19}.

-\item We propose an algorithm for batched MAB (Theorem~\ref{thm:ub}) with an instance-sensitive round complexity.
+\item We also design an algorithm for batched MAB (Theorem~\ref{thm:ub}).
 Again via Observation~\ref{ob:reduction}, we obtain an algorithm for MAB in the CL model.
-Our upper bounds match the lower bounds up to some logarithmic factors in regret. \end{enumerate}
+Our upper bound matches the lower bound up to logarithmic factors in regret. \end{enumerate}